The Universe

 Extinction

 Some species are pushed to the edge of extinction but then recover.
 For example, hundreds of years ago, tens of millions of American Bisons roamed the American prairies.
-Humans hunted the bison down, and in 1890 only 750 individuals remained.
-Yet the population recovered to several hundred thousand today.
-Similarly, the population of the northern elephant seal fell to about 30 individuals in the 1890s, but the population has since rebounded.
-Whenever a population goes through such a bottleneck, the genetic diversity of the species is severely reduced, and the remaining animals are more similar among each other .
+Humans hunted them down, and by the late 19th century, only a few hundred of each subspecies remained in the wild.
+Yet, aided by conservation efforts, the population has recovered to several hundred thousand today84.
+Similarly, the population of the northern elephant seal fell to only 10-20 individuals in the 1890s, but the population has since rebounded85.
+Whenever a population goes through such a bottleneck, the genetic diversity of the species is severely reduced, and the remaining animals are more similar among each other.

 Oddities of evolution

-Given any population of species, the ones with beneficial traits have more success in finding food, surviving, and mating.
-They prevail and give their traits to their offspring, which over time leads to the species as a whole developing this trait.It’s important to recognize that evolution is not a goal-oriented process.
+Evolution is not a goal-oriented process.
 Mammals didn’t acquire feet so that they could run.
-Rather, it was the case that those animals that had any means of propulsion (pushing themselves forward, curling their body, etc.) were more successful than those that did not.
+Rather, those animals that had any means of propulsion (pushing themselves forward, curling their body, etc.) were more successful than those that did not.
 Ultimately, the ones with more efficient means of propulsion (i.e., legs) prevailed.

-Such structures are common in nature.
+Such seemingly superfluous structures are common in nature.
 They are called vestigial structures.
-The mole rat, for example, has eyes that are completely covered by a layer of skin.
-This means that the animal is blind .
-The animal developed eyes when it lived above ground, and then when it proved advantageous to cover them natural selection did just that.
+The blind mole rat, for example, has eyes that are completely covered by a layer of skin.
+This means that the animal cannot see87.
+The animal developed eyes when it lived above ground, and then when it proved advantageous to cover them, natural selection did just that.

 We discuss more such oddities later.

 Artificial selection has been at work in some less obvious places, too.
-Have a look at the fruit seen on the right.
+Have a look at the fruit in the picture.
 It is ball-shaped, yellow, and has big grains in it.
 Can you guess what it is?

-It’s actually a wild banana as bananas used to be before humans bred them.
+It’s actually a wild banana — as bananas used to be before humans bred them.
 Over centuries, humans selected the bananas with fewer seeds, with better taste, and with longer shape, and bred them.
-This has led to the banana as we know it today: long, seedless, and yellow.
-Why did this banana not evolve naturally?
-Because the human banana is unable to survive in the wild.
-It requires so much water that it can grow only in plantations.
+This has led to the banana as we know it today: long, seedless, and yellow88.
 Thus, several of the animals and plants around us are actually results of targeted evolution and “human” selection.

 Humans